purlinux/fyi/home.md

 [home](doc:home) [install](doc:install) [github](https://github.com/purlinux)
 # pur linux: a simple Linux distro

 Pur Linux is a distribution for the x86_64 architecture, focusing on minimalism, extensibility and being unopinionated.
-The project was founded and created by Daphne Zondervan.
+The project was founded and created by Patrick Zondervan.

 The distribution is built to be able to run stably on systems, expecting the end-user to maintain the system properly.
 Pur has no external infrastructure and is fully decentrialized, expecting the end-user to create their own packages if required.